Recovering the time-dependent transmission rate from infection data via solution of an inverse ODE problem: Introduction

-where, for instance, $S(k), I(k)$ are the fractions of susceptible and infected individuals during week $k$ \citep{fin82, bec89}.
-This formula requires knowledge of $S(k)$, which is usually very difficult to estimate.
-Our new algorithm obviates this requirement.
+where $S(k), I(k)$ are the fractions of susceptible and infected individuals during week $k$ \citep{fin82, bec89}.
+Equation (2) is equivalent to $\beta(k)=I(k+1)/[I(k)S(k)]$, which provides a formula for the transmission rate.
+Application of this ``algorithm'' requires knowledge of $S(0)$, which depends on vital rates and in general is believed to be very difficult to estimate.
+We developed our algorithm, in part, to avoid having to estimate $S(0)$.

-Toward obtaining our new transmission rate recovery algorithm, we first consider the simplest SIR transmission model (\citet{ker27}) and allow the transmission rate to be a time-dependent function, \emph{i.e.}, there is a positive function $\beta(t)$ such that
+Our new algorithm is based on the soluition of a mathematical inverse problem for SIR-type transmission models.
+We first consider the simplest SIR model (\citet{ker27}) and allow the transmission rate to be a time-dependent function, \emph{i.e.}, there is a positive function $\beta(t)$ such that

 where $S(t), I(t)$, and $R(t)$ are the fractions of susceptible, infected, and removed individuals at time $t$.
-We begin by asking the mathematical question:
+We pose the mathematical question:

-\textit{ Given smooth infection data on time interval $[0, T]$ and recovery rate $\nu>0$, can one always choose a transmission rate function $\beta(t)$ such that the SIR epidemic model always perfectly fits the smooth data with the given $\nu$?}
+\textit{ Given ``smooth infection data" $f(t)$ on time interval $[0, T]$ and removal rate $\nu>0$, can one always find a non-negative transmission rate function $\beta(t)$ such that the $I(t)$ output of the SIR model always coincides with $f(t)$ with the given $\nu$?}

 Mathematicians call this an inverse problem.
 We prove that this is always possible subject to a mild restriction on the infection data and $\nu$, and we provide an explicit formula for the solution.
 The construction also illustrates the danger of overfitting a transmission model where one can choose the time-dependent transmission rate.